 A comprehensive written report is provided to the referring physician and other members of the care team

-Recommendations for next steps and care coordination, as appropriate
+Recommendations for next steps and care coordination (within my scope of practice as a licensed mental health professional)

-Referrals to trusted colleagues for further evaluation (e.g., Autism or ADHD), when indicated
+Referrals to trusted colleagues for further evaluation and treatment, when indicated

 This assessment does not result in a formal PANS diagnosis.
 Mental health counselors do not diagnose PANS, as it is a clinical diagnosis of exclusion that requires medical rule-outs completed by a physician.
 This evaluation is intended to complement the medical assessment and help determine whether further medical intervention for PANS/PANDAS may be appropriate.